 - Enforce Google SSO – Require colleagues to access productboard via Google SSO to easily manage their access to productboard and other tools in one place.

 Additional updates coming soon will further help you manage many product teams out of one productboard workspace:

 - User roles and permissions are at the workspace level, so anyone invited into your workspace will have access to all products.
 However, with product-specific fields and saved views you can help colleagues focus on the products that matter most to them.

 - The Roadmap only displays one release group at a time.
 If you have multiple release groups (to manage different products' release schedules), you can view each of these release plans in turn, switching between several saved views on the Roadmap.
 Or you can use an additional "Roadmap bucket" release group that spans all products to display their features on a single Roadmap view.

 For organizations with distinct product offerings with discrete user bases, and unique product prioritization processes for different products

-Benefits of using multiple productboard w:
+Benefits of using multiple productboard workspace: